 What Is a Login Shell?
 (With Examples)

-Understanding the difference between login and non-login shells is essential when configuring your shell environment correctly — especially for tools like pyenv
+Understanding the difference between login and non-login shells is essential when configuring your shell environment correctly — especially for tools like pyenv.

 Definition

 A login shell is a shell session that acts as if you just logged into the system.
-It reads specific config files like .zprofile
+It reads specific config files like .zprofile or .bash_profile, which are used to set environment variables and paths.

 Examples of Login Shells